-Mr. Perrot obtained an engineering master degree in aeronautics and space from École Nationale Supe ́rieure de l'Ae ́ronautique et de l'Espace in August 1979.
+Mr. Perrot obtained an engineering master degree in aeronautics and space from École Nationale Supe ́rieure de l'Ae ́ ronautique et de l'Espace in August 1979.

-Save as disclosed above, Mr. Perrot has no other relationship with any other Directors, senior management, substantial and controlling Shareholders (as defined in the Listing Rules) and has not held any position with the Company, or any other member of the Group, nor has any directorships in other listed companies in the past three years.
+Save as disclosed above, Mr. Perrot has no other relationship (including financial, business, family or other material/ relevant relationship(s)) with any other Directors, senior management, substantial and controlling Shareholders (as defined in the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules")) and has not held any position with the Company, or any other member of the Group, nor has any directorships in other listed companies in the past three years.